Webhooks

 }

-Sent whenever the delivery status updates - same events you'd see in your panel.
+Sent on every delivery state transition — the same updates you'd see in your panel.

 - Name